Women with ADHD: 5 Relationship Tips

 If you can let go, even if your partner cannot let go, this can improve your relationship by lessening the severity of those moments.
 If those moments do not provide the stimulation your ADD partner needs, you will find those moments lessen in your relationship.

 Try to use language that emphasizes the problem, but also provides a solution.
 Do not criticize your partner, but do talk about the behavior, actions, or words that upset you.
-Do not shame or embarass your partner.
+Do not shame or embarrass your partner.
 Be understanding and kind in your approach.
 Reassure your partner of how much you love her and that you understand that she has good intentions when telling her what bothers you.

 To encourage your partner to get everything out, ask open ended questions or relay supportive comments.
 Asking “How did that make you feel?” or saying “That’s a unique way of looking at that” can encourage your partner to continue speaking. until they have expressed all of their internal thoughts.

 They are easily distracted.
 They have a much easier time communicating and listening with someone who is emotionally tuned in to themselves.
-You can be emotionally expressive with your partner by simply smiling and laughing openly or showing concern with sad eyes or tears.

 Don’t force emotion but don’t be afraid to let your emotional be seen in your physical self.
 Even nodding while listening to your partner talk can help your partner feel supported and make it easier for her to listen to you when you talk.

-For more information on Attention Deficit Hyepractivity Disorder in women, reach out to us at the Sachs Center.
+For more information on Attention Deficit Hyperactivity Disorder in women, reach out to us at the Sachs Center.
 We would be happy to help provide answers for those living with ADD/ADHD and those living alongside partners and loved ones with ADD/ADHD.
 We offer comprehensive ADD/ADHD testing and a myriad of options for treatment with our signature holistic approach.